Pressio/SHAW/README.md

 # Step-by-step for a rank-2 Galerkin ROM simulation
-Follow [this guide](./docs/run_rom2.md) for an example to run a rank-2 Galerkin run to efficiently generate samples of the forcing period.
+Follow [this guide](./docs/run_rom2.md) for an example to run a rank-2 Galerkin to efficiently generate samples of the forcing period.

 # Content
 - [bash script driving the build](./do_build.sh)